 The clearest way to explain a cannabis tincture is to refer to the deep roots and traditions of herbal medicine.
 In its simplest form, a tincture is a concentrated herbal extract made by soaking bark, berries, roots, leaves, and other plant matter in alcohol or vinegar to concentrate them into a liquid.
 How a cannabis tincture differs from a tincture of elderberry or turmeric is both legal and regulatory.
 Nonetheless, cannabis tincture is available in varying degrees of quality and efficacy throughout the U.S., especially tinctures containing the non-intoxicating cannabinoid CBD.

 What is cannabis tincture?

 To make a cannabis tincture, plant matter needs to soak in an alcohol base (think distilled alcohol) for several weeks.
-The eventual tincture has three components - cannabinoids, flavonoids, and terpenoids, all of which are important compounds that work together in what is called the entourage effect, a theory which suggests that compounds are more efficient and effective when working together and not in isolation.
+The eventual tincture has three components - cannabinoids, flavonoids, and terpenoids, all of which are important compounds that work together in what is called the entourage effect, a theory that suggests that compounds are more efficient and effective when working together and not in isolation.

 Is cannabis tincture the same as cannabis oil?